Astronomy in Action

 We have 1 upcoming course

 This course covers topical areas of astronomy and space science, including recent advances in the study of planets, stars, galaxies and cosmology.
-Workshops will consist of a taught lecture component supplemented with hands-on and online activities, with opportunities to use the robotic Faulkes Telescopes over the Internet.
+Workshops will consist of a taught lecture component supplemented with hands-on and online activities, with the opportunity to access the robotic Faulkes Telescopes over the Internet.

 Who is this course for?